Charles Lee (activist)

-Charles Lee is an American environmental justice activist and the senior policy advisor in the Office of Environmental Justice at the Environmental Protection Agency.
+Charles Lee is a Taiwanese-American environmental justice activist and the former Senior Policy Advisor in the Office of Environmental Justice at the Environmental Protection Agency.
 Previously, he served as the director of the Office of Environmental Justice, and before that, he was the director of the Environmental Justice Program at the United Church of Christ for 15 years.
+He is best known for his work Toxic Wastes and Race in the United States, research that fundamentally shaped the environmental justice movement in the United States.